471VE/Pre-trained-Faster-Grad-CAM-demo/readme.md

 ```
     http://localhost:8501/
 ```
-in your browser of choice.
+in the browser of your choice.

 ### 4.2.1) Building the Docker image
 You may also build the docker image yourself.
 For this you also must have <b>Docker</b> installed and running.
 Run this command in the terminal: